Camille Schrier Just Won Miss America 2020 With a Little Help From Explosive Colorful Foam

 Schrier’s unique talent—science—matched her impact initiative about drug safety and abuse prevention emphasizing bringing the opioid crisis in the U.S. to an end.

-The runner-up, Miss Georgia Victoria Hill, earned a $25,000 scholarship, after her talent of singing opera and social impact presentation encouraging more Americans to participate in foster care.
+The runner-up, Miss Georgia Victoria Hill showcased her talent of singing opera and social impact presentation encouraging more Americans to participate in foster care.
 “Please help me flip the script on foster care,” Hill, 20, said onstage.

 Queer Eye culture aficionado Karamo Brown, singer Kelly Rowland and actor Lauren Ash judged the competition, which aired on NBC.
 Kit Hoover and Mario Lopez of Access Hollywood hosted the evening.

 It’s been a landmark year for pageants.
-Nia Franklin’s historic win in 2019 also made her the first of five major pageant winners of major pageants that each had a black woman wearing the crown.
+Nia Franklin’s historic 2019 win made her the first of five major pageant winners of major pageants that each had a black woman wearing the crown.
 Most recently, Miss Jamaica, Toni-Ann Singh, became Miss World earlier this month, joining Miss Universe Zozibini Tunzi, Miss USA Cheslie Kryst and Miss Teen USA Kaliegh Garris.
 It was the first time in history that all five titles were held by black women simultaneously.

 While Thursday’s live broadcast crowned Schrier as Miss America 2020, contestants participated in preliminary rounds earlier in the week.
 The competition segments of Thursday’s telecast included interview questions, a talent segment and a social impact initiative presentation.